Prescription Drug Abuse Treatment

 No one wakes up and decides to become addicted to prescription medication.
 But you can wake up and decide to do something about your addiction to pills.
 It is a sign of strength to ask for help and seek rehab treatment.
 Call us now, we know how you feel.
 The staff at Ventura Recovery Center, is in recovery and has freedom from addiction.
 We picked up the phone, found treatment, and we are glad we did.

 Stress is the common thread that links people with addiction disorder.
 This can be stress in early life or more recent anxiety and depression.
 Most people who are addicted to prescription drugs state that stress is the major factor that drove them to abuse pain pills.

-Our programs help you break the cycle of addiction.
+Our prescription drug abuse treatment programs help you break the cycle of addiction.

-Prescription pill addiction treatment becomes more and more necessary as the availability of prescription pain-killers increases.
+Prescription drug abuse treatment becomes more and more necessary as the availability of prescription pain-killers increases.
 If you or a loved one has a problem with opiate addiction, you are not alone.
 Prescriptions for opiate pain-killers has increased 3 fold in the last few decades, and with it the number of mercilessly addicted victims.
 One prescription for pain killers after surgery or an injury can begin the cycle of addiction very quickly.
 Families are broken and lives are lost.
-If you or a loved one has fallen prey to prescription pill opiate addiction, there is hope.
+If you or a loved one has fallen prey to prescription drug abuse, there is hope.
 Our addiction treatment plans lead to healing and recovery not only for the addict, but for their family and loved ones as well.